-- Map client account fields to attributes in the schema.
+- Map the client account fields to attributes in the schema.

 - Click the Attribute Mappings tab.

-- Specify the AD or LDAP schema being used.
+- Select the targeted AD or LDAP schema.

-Locate each client account field that will be populated with information from the AD or LDAP server.
+Locate each client account field that will populate with information from the AD or LDAP server.
 To map each field, enter the associated schema element as instructed by the AD or LDAP administrator.

 The client's last name, user name, and email must be mapped.
 If you are using the default schema, these fields are mapped automatically.
 For custom schemas, you must map these attributes manually.